 The most popular businesses in Dubai include transportation and logistics, healthcare and medical services, commerce, real estate, wholesale and retail trade, tourism and hospitality, fintech and IT solutions.

-Q. How long does it take to start a business in Dubai?
+3. How long does it take to start a new business in Dubai?

 Starting a new business in Dubai usually takes 4-5 working days.
 However, it depends upon certain variables, such as the type of company formation, license and documentation needed, etc.

-Yes, you can own 100% of your business in free zones and through the DED license framework.
+Yes, you can own 100% of your business in Dubai free zones.
 Certain activities on the mainland also allow 100% ownership.

-To start a business in Dubai free zone, you can follow these simple steps:
+For business setup in Dubai free zone, you can follow these simple steps:

 • Choose your business activity